Aliases for CHCHD4 Gene

 CHCHD4 (Coiled-Coil-Helix-Coiled-Coil-Helix Domain Containing 4) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Mitochondrial Protein Import.
+Among its related pathways are Transport to the Golgi and subsequent modification and Mitochondrial protein import.
 GO annotations related to this gene include protein disulfide oxidoreductase activity.

 UniProtKB/Swiss-Prot for CHCHD4 Gene